DanielTakeshi/gym-cloth/README.md

 cmake ..
 make -j4 install
 ```

-(This step may not actually work.)
+(Edit: this step seems to not be necessary, see December 2020 comment below.)

 3. Navigate to `render`.
 Run
 ```